g1yp0/g1yp0/README.md

-- 👋 Hi, I’m @g1yp0.
-- 👀 I’m interested in aerospace engineering.
+- 👋 Hi, I’m @g1yp0, I am an aerospace engineering.
-- 📝 I'm familiar with Python, Fortran, Java, C++, and Bash.
+- 📝 I'm familiar with Python, Fortran, C++ and more.
-- 🌱 I’m currently learning Julia and Rust.
+- 🌱 I’m currently learning Julia.
 - 💞️ I’m looking to collaborate on tools to analyse rocket trajectories.
 - 📫 How to reach me - Twitter/X @glypo